dimkr/tootik/README.md

 tootik is a text-based social network.

 tootik is federated: users can join an existing server or [set up](SETUP.md) their own instance.
-A tootik user can interact with others on the same instance, users on other tootik instances, [Mastodon](https://joinmastodon.org/) users, [Lemmy](https://join-lemmy.org/) users and users of other [ActivityPub](https://www.w3.org/TR/activitypub/)-compatible server.
+A tootik user can interact with others on the same instance, users on other tootik instances, [Mastodon](https://joinmastodon.org/) users, [Lemmy](https://join-lemmy.org/) users and users of other [ActivityPub](https://www.w3.org/TR/activitypub/)-compatible servers.

 Unlike other social networks, tootik doesn't have a browser-based interface or an app: instead, its minimalistic, text-based interface is served over [Gemini](https://geminiprotocol.net/):